SlimeTraditionalTranslation/Slimefun-Main-Wiki/translate/en/Technical-Gadgets/Jetpacks.md

+---
+title: Jetpacks
+sidebar_position: 1
+---

-Jetpacks are part of the [Technical Gadgets](https://github.com/Slimefun/Slimefun4/wiki/Technical-Gadgets) category.
-They need to be charged in a [Charging Bench](https://github.com/Slimefun/Slimefun4/wiki/Charging-Bench) before usage.
+Jetpacks are part of the [Technical Gadgets](Technical-Gadgets) category.
+They need to be charged in a [Charging Bench](Charging-Bench) before usage.

 They can be used to fly around using electricity.
 Put the Jetpack in your chestplate slot and crouch to use.